 This scale up gets us to 100,000 tests per day.
 This is a completely new mass-testing scale and will help ensure that workers can stay in work if they test negative, relieving pressure on the NHS.

 We have expanded eligibility so that now, anyone who is displaying symptoms can be tested.
 There is a drive-through centre in Ebbsfleet where the majority of people will be tested, but home testing kits can also be ordered.
 A mobile testing unit will be moving around the county and will show up at a test location on the booking system if if is nearby and available.

-As we reach our 100,000 per day testing target, we have great capacity, so that the vast majority of people who need a test are now able to get one.
-A significant proportion of the population are now eligible for testing, meaning that we can help further reduce the spread and allow people back to work where possible.
+We have a huge testing capacity so that everyone who needs a test are now able to get one.
+Anyone with symptoms is now eligible for testing, meaning that we can help further reduce the spread and allow people back to work where possible.

 Currently, Medway has good capacity for testing, and I have been reassured that all those eligible for a test will be able to get one.
 All patients who need a test are able to get one, as well as staff on the front line of tackling the virus.

 This service will help end the uncertainty of whether healthcare staff and other key workers need to stay at home.
 Those who test negative for coronavirus will be able to return to work - enhancing the capacity of the NHS and social care to treat patients and care for those in community settings.
 Testing will be further rolled out to other groups and workers as testing capabilities continue to rise.